 Fanduel Teaser Bets

 FanDuel has the best teaser betting slip interface of the five sportsbooks we checked out.
+The sportsbook allows you to place teasers (and reverse teasers) from -7, -6.5, -6, and from +3 through to +14.

 They make it very easy to play a common teaser or reverse-style teaser all from the same screen by using the + and – sliders as outlined in green on the teaser cards above.
 The odds are also shown clearly.

-Draftkings Teaser Bets
+DraftKings Teaser Bets

 This interface of DraftKings is less user-friendly than FanDuel, as you need to scroll to select your points.
+DraftKings does not offer reverse teasers.
+Its teaser betting options are +6, +6.5, +7 and +13.

 Another negative is that Draftkings does not offer bettors the chance to place wagers on reverse teasers.
-Even so, make sure to check their free bets offer, which gives up to $1000 to play with.
+Even so, make sure to check their bonus bets offer, which gives up to $1000 to play with.

 Caesars Teasers Bets